Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

     !!! info

-        AKMenu-Next and nds-bootstrap must be updated seperately of each other.
+        AKMenu-Next, nds-bootstrap and Pico-Loader must be updated seperately of each other.
-        If you wish to check for the latest version of AKMenu-Next and nds-bootstrap, you can view the latest versions & changelog from the Github releases linked here: [AKMenu-Next Releases](https://github.com/coderkei/akmenu-next/releases/latest) - [nds-bootstrap Releases](https://github.com/DS-Homebrew/nds-bootstrap/releases/latest)
+        If you wish to check for the latest version of AKMenu-Next, nds-bootstrap and Pico-Loader, you can view the latest versions & changelog from the Github releases linked here: [AKMenu-Next Releases](https://github.com/coderkei/akmenu-next/releases/latest) - [nds-bootstrap Releases](https://github.com/DS-Homebrew/nds-bootstrap/releases/latest) - [Pico-Loader Releases](https://github.com/LNH-team/pico-loader/releases/latest)

     #### Updating AKMenu-Next